kinnewig/dcs2/README.md

-# DCS - Deal.II CMake Superbuild
+# DCS2 - Deal.II CMake Superbuild 2

-DCS simplifies the process of building and installing the **deal.II** library along with various third-party dependencies.
+DCS2 simplifies the process of building and installing the **deal.II** library along with various third-party dependencies.

 ## Options